gregwchase/eyenet/README.md

 TensorFlow was chosen as the backend due to better performance over Theano, and the ability to visualize the neural network using TensorBoard.

+The architecture for the network is the following:
+* 3 Conv2D layers
+* 1 Pooling layer
+* 2 Dense layers, with the final layer being for classification

+## Results
+The model was created to classify whether or not a patient has retinopathy.
+The best model performs with 82% accuracy on the training data, with 79% accuracy on the test and validation data.

 ## Next Steps
+1. Program the neural network to retrain with new photos.
+2. Port the Keras model to CoreML, and deploy to an iOS application.

 ## References